 The work that CEI does to restore peatlands contributes to the Scottish Governments targets to restore 250,000 hectares of peatland by 2032.
 Explore our projects via the IUCN Peatland Programme’s project map.

-The project has commissioned a number of habitat surveys with the aims of prioritising sites for enhancement, gathering baseline habitat data and informing enhancement and management plans.
+The project has commissioned a number of habitat surveys with the aims of prioritising sites for restoration, gathering baseline habitat data and informing restoration and management plans.
 Peatland habitat work has been carried out by highly skilled contractors who have used a range of techniques, including constructing peat and plastic piling dams, creating trench bunds, tree felling and scrub clearance.

-To read more about enhancement sites, click on the links below:
+To read more about the CEI’s restoration sites, click on the links below: